-As we near the start of Mental Health Awareness Week, it’s a good time to take stock.
+As we near the start of Mental Health Awareness Week, it’s a good time to ponder can reading improve mental health?
 The pandemic has taken a toll on us all, so you won’t be surprised to read that young people’s mental health has suffered a lot over the last 12 months, with cases of anxiety and depression at an all-time high.
 According to NHS research, one in six young people now have a mental health problem, with girls and young women more likely to suffer from poor mental health than their male counterparts.

 Of course, this is nothing new; lockdown has simply exacerbated an existing problem.
 Sadly, it has taken a global pandemic to shine a light on the extent of the issue and encourage society to do something about it.

 The government plans to inject a significant amount of cash into improving mental health resources for young people – including increasing the number of mental health support teams in schools and colleges from 59 to 400 by 2023.
 This is good news, but there are also things young people can do to take back control of their well being.
 One answer might come from an unlikely source…